 - Namling Falls – Mongar.
 Possibly most impressive waterfall in Bhutan.

 - Sakteng Wildlife Sanctuary – Trashigang.
 Gorgeous primeval forest in Himalaya, mostly – temperate forest and subalpine ecosystems.
 One of the reasons for the creation of this sanctuary is protection of migoi – man-like cryptid, whose existence has not been proved but local people are convinced that it exists.

 Man made landmarks of Bhutan

 - Dagana Megaliths – Dagana.
-Three stone stelae (most likely – natural formations) in the opposite side of the valley from Daga Dzong.
+Three stone stelae (most likely – natural formations) on the opposite side of the valley from Daga Dzong.
 Largest stone pillar – Do Namgi Kaw – is some 20 m tall, it has a footprint on the crown.
-According to legends, when Dzong was constructed, stone pyllar started to speak (in a telepathic way) asking to build the dzong lower than the summit of stone pillar.
+According to legends, when Dzong was constructed, the stone pillar started to speak (in a telepathic way) asking to build the dzong lower than the summit of the stone pillar.
 Two other stone pillars are Do Kelpai Genthey and Tha Namkhai Dzong with a cave in it.